szmoro/movie_genre_classifier/README.md

 docker-compose up --build
 ```

-These commands will copy the newly trained spacy nlp model into the movie_classifier folder and rebuild the container so that when it is launched it uses the new model. # movie_genre_classifier
+These commands will copy the newly trained spacy nlp model into the movie_classifier folder and rebuild the container so that when it is launched it uses the new model.